-Chine Collé techniques must be used in conjunction with archival glues and archival papers (eg: inkjet prints are not acceptable).
+Chine Collé techniques must be used in conjunction with archival glues and archival papers.

 The Derby Print Open is a celebration of hands-on printmaking processes.
 As the guidelines explain, it is fine to include digital work as part of the image making process provided that the final physical print is not produced using an exclusively digital print process.

 No, there is no assigned theme.
 We wanted to keep things simple and make it open to as many contributors as possible so there is no emphasis on a theme.

 As this will be a physical exhibition we request that all work is submitted on the understanding that it may be requested to be framed if selected for hanging.
 Work does not have to be framed prior to selection.

 We may also notify you that additional selections from your submission have been made for our print browers (these prints are not required to be framed).

 Upon successful selection, both options will allow for (up to 2) additional unframed prints from the same edition to be included, provided your submission is not a monotype.